toneman77/toneman77.github.io/multiple-accounts.md

 # how to use multiple accounts
 The situation might arise where you are in charge of more than one account.
 For this multiple account support is built into zbot

+Prerequisite for **this** doc is that you already have at least one account registered already.

 TODO: more text here

 ## steps